GxP for Quality Management

 Business & Leadership

-Any business owner should prioritize to have an up-to-date inventory list as he/she will have a clear overview of areas where the company could have room-for-improvement (right-sizing).
+Any business owner should prioritize having an up-to-date inventory list as he/she will have a clear overview of areas where the company could have room-for-improvement (right-sizing).
 This is also where governance on money, spent on systems in the company, can be established.

 Questions such as the following, can easily be justified: